mulesoft-labs/raml-for-jax-rs/javac.md

 ___

-**Consideration**: The current version of the javac plugin is not supporting XML Examples, JSON Schemas, and JSON Examples.
+**Consideration**: The current version of the javac plugin do not support XML Examples, JSON Schemas, and JSON Examples.
-These features are currently working on the Eclipse Plugin version and will be supported in future versions for the javac plugin as well.
+Eclipse Plugin is currently capable of these features, and they will be supported in future versions of the javac plugin as well.